eProsima/Fast-DDS/examples/C++/DDS/SecureHelloWorldExample/README.txt

 To launch this test open two different consoles:

 In the first one launch: ./DDSSecureHelloWorldExample publisher (or DDSSecureHelloWorldExample.exe publisher on windows).
-In the second one: ./DDSSecureHelloWorldExample subscriber.
+In the second one: ./DDSSecureHelloWorldExample subscriber (or DDSSecureHelloWorldExample.exe subscriber on windows).